 The sounds fly down from Jam Heaven where your Earthly musicians hear it, touch it, make it their own.
 Then the music, absorbed and reimagined, carries itself back to Jam Heaven.

 An eternal celestial jam session.

 The sounds of “Jamming” wind down and I think the musicians have finished their welcome of Prince.
-Until I see George Harrison walk up, quiet and thoughtful as always, and I hear the opening of “While My Guitar Gently Weeps.”
+Until I hear the opening of “While My Guitar Gently Weeps.”
 I am surprised at their choice, they do not normally choose something so…obvious…but then, as the chorus rings out I understand:

 “I look at the world